 - Run the following command to check the created Kubernetes service:

-- Each service's type can be seen in the result's TYPE column.
+- The type of each service can be seen in the result's TYPE column.

 $ kubectl --kubeconfig $KUBE_CONFIG get service